Words by Simon Difford

 Photography by Dan Malpass

 Spring has sprung – well at least it has here in the northern hemisphere.
-It’s time to dust off the lawn mower and rediscover the delights of floral cocktails – think elderflower liqueur and crème de violet.
+It's time to rediscover the delights of floral cocktails – think elderflower liqueur and crème de violet.
 Honey is another appropriate ingredient – the bees are buzzing after all.
 Bright yellow cocktails are also so much more spring than drab brown ones, so crack open the gentian.

 Bearing the above in mind, follows 30 cocktails we thought appropriate for spring.
 Click on the images below to view the recipes:

 With: Calvados and sweet vermouth.